sharmaarav1710/dataforge_ai/README.md

-DataForge AI is a tool that helps people who work with machine learning.
-It looks at the data finds problems and suggests ways to make it better before using it to train a model.

-DataForge AI is not a simple tool that fixes data.
-It is like a helper that understands the data and finds issues that could cause problems.
-It tells users what is wrong why it is a problem and how to fix it.
-Users can then decide what changes to make and keep track of everything they do.
+DataForge AI is an application that enables individuals engaged in machine learning to find possible issues within data and offers recommendations on improving it prior to the training process.

+DataForge AI is not just an automated tool that fixes possible errors in the data set.
+This application is more like a consultant which is aware of issues in data and provides a report of those, explaining how these problems may affect a model.
+Users are provided with such information and have an opportunity to choose how to deal with possible mistakes and document their decisions.

-When users upload their data to DataForge AI the tool looks closely at it.
-It checks for things, like information wrong labels, missing data and other issues that can cause problems.
-DataForge AI does not just point out these issues it also explains why they are a problem and how they can affect the model.
-It even suggests the way to fix them.
+Upon the upload of the data, the application examines it and finds any potential problems, for instance, wrong information, incorrect labeling, missing data and others.
+DataForge AI not only discovers these problems but also explains why these problems should be solved and how they may impact a model.
+The tool also gives suggestions about how to solve them.

-Users can look at each suggested change.
-Decide what to do.
-They can make some changes compare versions of the data and then export the cleaned up data and the steps they took to get it that way.
-This way they can use the steps again in the future.
-DataForge AI works with kinds of data like pictures or tables.

-How Artificial Intelligence is used in this project:
+Application of Artificial Intelligence in this project

-The project uses Artificial Intelligence to look at the data that people upload.
-Artificial Intelligence checks this data to find problems that are not easy to see.
-These problems include when data gets mixed up when things are labeled wrong when there are duplicates that're hard to find and when some things are not balanced.
+In this project, Artificial Intelligence is applied to assess the uploaded data.
+Artificial Intelligence analyses this data to identify potential issues which can be difficult to spot.
+Such issues as misclassification, duplication, and imbalance within this data set are being identified.

-Artificial Intelligence also helps explain things and gives ideas for what to do.
-It does not just point out mistakes.
-Artificial Intelligence uses the data to explain why these mistakes are a deal and suggests ways to fix them that are based on evidence.
+Moreover, Artificial Intelligence assists in the explanation of this problem and provides recommendations.
+It is not just about spotting the issues within the data.
+Artificial Intelligence applies the information from this data set to explain the nature of these issues and provides evidence-based recommendations.

-Before anyone makes any changes Artificial Intelligence tries to figure out what will happen if they do.
-It looks at how the changes to the data will affect how well the models work and how well they are trained.

-The project also has a helper that's, like a copilot.
-This helper uses Artificial Intelligence to assist people when they are looking at the health of their datasets.
-It makes it easier for people to look at suggestions compare versions of the dataset and choose which changes to make to the data.
-Artificial Intelligence is used in this helper to make sure people get the assistance.

 Live demo link: https://dataforge-ai-ashen.vercel.app/

-Frontend: React, TypeScript, Tailwind CSS, Vite
-Backend: Python, FastAPI (supporting CSV, Excel, and Parquet data formats)

 ## Project Gallery & Screenshots